ClearSkyDev/clearsky_photo_reports/README.md

 ## AI-Guided Photo Prompts

 During photo capture the app now displays a banner suggesting the next required section based on the inspector's role.
 The banner updates after each photo and includes a button to open the camera directly.
 Required photo counts differ for ladder assists, adjusters and contractors, so prompts reflect what is still missing for the current report.

+## Referral Partner Dashboard

+Referral partners can log in to view all properties they referred.
+The dashboard lists each property status and link to the public report.
+Basic metrics like total referrals, completion rate and average turnaround are shown at the top.